cea-hpc/modules/INSTALL.rst

 --enable-color        Control if output should be colored by default or not.
                       A value of ``yes`` equals to the ``auto`` color mode.
-                      ``no`` equals to the ``never`` color mode. (default=no)
+                      ``no`` equals to the ``never`` color mode. (default=no) --enable-wa-277       Activate workaround for issue #277 related to Tcsh history mechanism which does not cope well with default module alias definition.
+Note that enabling this workaround solves Tcsh history issue but weakens shell evaluation of the code produced by modulefiles.

 Optional Packages (the default for each option is displayed within parenthesis, to disable an option replace ``with`` by ``without`` for